isomerpages/nlb-eyeonasia/_india-know-living/05-food-in-india.md

 [**Dosa kitchen: Recipes for India’s favorite street food**](https://nlb.overdrive.com/media/3684888){:target="_blank"}

-Dosas, a popular Indian street food, are thin, rice- and lentil-based pancakes stuffed with or dipped in a variety of flavorful fillings.
-Dosa Kitchen shows you how to make this favourite comfort food at home, plus 50 recipes for fillings, chutneys and even cocktails to serve alongside.
+Dosa, a popular Indian street food, is a thin, rice- and lentil-based pancake stuffed with or dipped in a variety of flavourful fillings. *Dosa Kitchen* shows you how to make this favourite comfort food at home, plus 50 recipes for fillings, chutneys and even cocktails to serve alongside dosa.

 Retrieved from NLB Overdrive. *myLibrary* ID is required to access this ebook.